.avif)

 Perfectly square cabinetry for a Park Slope brownstone kitchen arrives, but the floor slopes nearly 2 inches from end to end.
 Every cabinet requires modification on site.
 Project delayed.
 Costs increase.
 Client unhappy.

-When an architect takes on the challenge of renovating or building their own New York apartment, brownstone, or townhouse, they step out of the role of design driver and into the role of client.
-That experienced perspective brings them closer to the client’s side of the table, with firsthand insight into the frustrations and trade-offs of renovating in NYC.
+When an architect takes on renovating or building their own New York apartment, brownstone, or townhouse, they step out of the role of design driver and into the role of client.
+That perspective brings them closer to the client's side of the table, with firsthand insight into the frustrations and trade-offs of renovating in NYC.

-The simple act of moving materials becomes a lesson in patience and problem-solving.
-Freight elevators may not accommodate oversized slabs, narrow hallways can turn a delivery into an all-day event, and a brownstone stoop can dictate the size of what’s even possible.
-Architects quickly realize that a design is only as good as its ability to move from the curb to the construction site.
+Moving materials becomes a lesson in patience and problem-solving.
+Freight elevators may not take oversized slabs, narrow hallways can turn a delivery into an all-day effort, and a brownstone stoop can dictate what is even possible.
+Architects come to see that a design is only as good as its ability to move from the curb to the construction site.

 On paper, a line is straight and a wall is square.
-In a 120-year-old home, nothing is that simple.
-Achieving a flawless plaster wall, installing level cabinetry on sloped floors, or scribing millwork into uneven corners takes a level of skill that only comes from experience.
-Living the process gives architects a new appreciation for the tradespeople who bring their drawings to life.
+In a 120-year-old home, little is that simple.
+A flawless plaster wall, level cabinetry on sloped floors, and millwork scribed into uneven corners take skill that only experience produces.
+Living the process gives architects new appreciation for the tradespeople who bring drawings to life.

-In NYC, costs escalate fast.
-An architect who becomes their own client learns quickly how change orders, specialty finishes, and unforeseen conditions eat into budgets.
-More importantly, they see where dollars create lasting value—structural integrity, quality mechanical systems, and craftsmanship—and where savings can be found without sacrificing the end result.
+In NYC, costs escalate quickly.
+An architect who becomes the client learns how change orders, specialty finishes, and unforeseen conditions consume budgets.
+They also see where dollars create lasting value, in structural integrity, quality mechanical systems, and craftsmanship, and where savings can be found without sacrificing the result.

-Even the most experienced architect can be blindsided by the pace of approvals.
-A co-op board may deliberate for months, the Landmarks Preservation Commission may insist on historically accurate materials, and the Department of Buildings may request revisions at the eleventh hour.
-Experiencing these hurdles from the client’s side builds empathy and respect for the bureaucratic process every New Yorker must navigate.
+Even an experienced architect can be caught off guard by the pace of approvals.
+A co-op board may deliberate for months, the Landmarks Preservation Commission may insist on historically accurate materials, and the Department of Buildings may request revisions late.
+Experiencing these hurdles from the client's side builds respect for the process every New Yorker must navigate.

-Noise, dust, delays, and even neighbor complaints are part of life during a renovation.
-When architects live through these disruptions in their own homes, they gain a visceral understanding of the stress clients endure.
-That experience sharpens their ability to communicate clearly, set realistic expectations, and provide reassurance when the inevitable challenges of NYC construction arise.
+Noise, dust, delays, and neighbor concerns are part of life during a renovation.
+When architects live through these disruptions in their own homes, they gain a real understanding of the stress clients carry.
+That experience sharpens their ability to communicate clearly, set realistic expectations, and offer reassurance when the challenges of NYC construction arise.

 Navigating these hurdles is where the design-build model shines.
 At Gallery KBNY, bringing architecture, design and construction together under one team helps us prevent the missteps that can stall NYC projects.